-If you want to better market yourself and get a leg up on the competition, you can take training courses like Proofread Anywhere, which will give you the tools and resources you need to get your business off the ground.
+If you want to learn how to become a proofreader and get a leg up on the competition, you can take a FREE workshop like Proofread Anywhere, which will give you the tools and resources you need to get your business off the ground.

 Blogging has got to be the best business to start!